aferriss/p5Fbo/README.md

 4. I'm fairly certain that rendering might break if you create a fbo that isn't the same aspect ratio as your main canvas.
 I haven't tested it yet, but my hunch is that you will need to update the projection matrix aspect ratio in order to fix this.

 5. I also haven't tested it with p5.Graphics objects, but I think this should work.
 Feel free to file an issue if not.

+## Todo list

+- [ ] Ensure that p5Fbo works with p5.Graphics objects
+- [ ] Ensure that p5Fbo can properly update the projectmation matrix when the aspect of the fbo doesn't match the aspect of the base canvas.
+- [ ] Get float textures working
+- [ ] Figure out how to draw textures to the screen using the image() or texture() functions.
+- [ ] Test performance
+- [ ] Test that many fbo's can be created at once

 ## Credits